 What qualifications will you achieve?

 This course incorporates assessment and certification under the awarding body City & Guilds.
-Upon successful completion, the delegate will be issued with a City & guilds certificate of competence in Water Hygiene and a Develop Training certificate of competence/designation as Competent Person (CP).
+Upon successful completion, the learner will be issued with a City & guilds certificate of competence in Water Hygiene and a Develop Training certificate of competence/designation as Competent Person (CP).

 How is this training delivered?